WalkerMao/walkermao.github.io/_posts/2021-11-28-object-detection-selective-search.md

 ### 3.1 Selective Search by Hierarchical Grouping

 Our grouping procedure now works as follows.
-We first use ([Felzenszwalb and Huttenlocher (2004)](https://link.springer.com/article/10.1023/B:VISI.0000022288.19776.77)) to create initial regions.
+We first use "[Felzenszwalb and Huttenlocher (2004)](https://link.springer.com/article/10.1023/B:VISI.0000022288.19776.77)" to create initial regions.
 Then we use a greedy algorithm to iteratively group regions together: First the similarities between all neighbouring regions are calculated.
 The two most similar regions are grouped together, and new similarities are calculated between the resulting region and its neighbours.
 The process of grouping the most similar regions is repeated until the whole image becomes a single region.
 The general method is detailed in Algorithm 1.

 <div align='center'>
 <figure>